cloudflare/cloudflare-docs/content/workers/platform/triggers/custom-domains.md

 ## Background

 Custom Domains allow you to connect your Worker to a domain or subdomain, without having to make changes to your DNS settings or perform any certificate management.
 After you setup a Custom Domain for your Worker, Cloudflare will create DNS records and issue necessary certificates on your behalf.
 The created DNS records will point directly to your Worker.
-Unlike [Routes](/workers/platform/triggers/routes/#set-up-a-route), Custom Domains point the _entirety_ of a domain or subdomain at your Worker, with no URL matching.
+Unlike [Routes](/workers/platform/triggers/routes/#set-up-a-route), Custom Domains point all paths of a domain or subdomain to your Worker.

-## Add a custom domain
+## Add a Custom Domain

 To add a Custom Domain, you must have: